Kenosha Sand Dunes: Dune erosion

-Aerial photos dating back to the late 1930s indicate that significant erosion has taken place over the decades.
-But that erosion has been uneven.
-The north and south shorelines protected with large stone revetments have been stable.
-The larger central portion of the dunes, which is largely unprotected, has been badly eroded.
+Aerial photos dating back to the late 1930s indicate that significant erosion has occurred over the decades.
+However, the erosion has been uneven.
+The north and south shorelines, protected with large stone revetments, have remained stable, while the larger central portion of the dunes, which is largely unprotected, has experienced severe erosion.

 On October 31, 2014, a massive storm on Lake Michigan, which generated 20-foot waves, took a particularly heavy toll on the unprotected shoreline.
 Since that time, historically high water levels on the Lake have eroded another 100’ of sand, revealing the clay lake bed.
 After another damaging storm in early 2020, one expert predicted that if nothing was done to protect the dunes, they could be gone in four to five years.
 Government officials are considering building a multi-million-dollar reef structure to dampen wave action and limit further erosion.